 I Don’t Want to Write an Autobiography

-As an example, in my upcoming book Pushed To the Edge of Survival, the main character is an Electrical Engineer.
+Do I do this?
+In my book Pushed To the Edge of Survival, the main character is an Electrical Engineer.
 That’s me in disguise.
-Correct?
-While we share many similarities, the character is not based on me.
-In retrospect, I should have done a better job of distancing this character and I concede that I made a rookie mistake.
-One could argue that this character is autobiographical or a glimpse into my fantasy life.
-Big rookie mistake…
+Right?
+While we share many similarities, the character is not based on me, but many traits hit too close to home, which I now understand was a rookie writing mistake.

-Why not discuss my failures?
-People learn more from failures than successes.
+Why not openly discuss the matter so I can get feedback?
+After all, people learn more from failures than successes.
 Am I afraid of everybody laughing at me or analyzing my mistakes?
 That’s one part of it.
-If asked I would answer, “Getting stuck in the sand is my heartbreaking moment.
+If asked, I would answer, “My failures or successes are my own heartbreaking or triumphant moments.
 Not yours.
-This is my tragedy and I will deal with it in my own way.”
-This reads like a line from the book Men are From Mars, Woman are From Venus.
-Very true.
+This is my life, and I will deal with it in my way.
+Stay out!”

-Like most men, I prefer to internalize my failures and have no desire to publicly explore them.
-I consider lamenting on past negativity to be detrimental to my success.
-I also feel that this effort would turn me into a negative person and my life contains enough difficulties without intentionally focusing on my failures.
+Like most men, I prefer to internalize my failures.
+I consider lamenting about my past to be detrimental to my success.
+I also feel that this effort would turn me into a negative person, and my life contains enough difficulties without intentionally focusing on my failures or glorifying my successes.

 You’re the best -Bill